cordery/django-countries-plus/README.rst

 ---------------------------------------
 Requirements
 ---------------------------------------
-Python: 2.7 or 3.*
+Python: 3.7+
-Django:  Tested against the latest versions of 1.11, 2, and 3.
+Django:  Tested against the LTS or latest versions of 2.2, 3, and 4.

 Integrating with django-languages-plus